tandryukha/dropshipping-irondust/docs/ui-audit.md

 - Python 3 (for the static server)

 ### 1) Start the local UI server
-Run this in a separate terminal:
+Run this in a separate terminal (single instance):

 ```bash
 ./ui-v2/serve.sh
 ```

 This serves `http://localhost:8011/index.html`.

+Note: `serve.sh` starts a single Python HTTP server and attempts to open the browser.
+If the server is already running, do not launch it again.
+Reuse the existing instance at `http://localhost:8011`.
+If you must restart it, kill the process on port 8011 manually first.

 ### 2) One-time setup for the audit workspace